 Partners & Community Organizations

 Who can become an NDEP partner?
 You can make a difference in diabetes prevention and control by taking an active role in the National Diabetes Education Program.
 All organizations, associations, and groups that promote NDEP messages and materials are welcome to be NDEP partners.
 Partners are the key to NDEP’s success and work with NDEP in a variety of ways to identify needs for collaboration and synergistic opportunities for win-win projects and initiatives.
-If you or your organization is active at the local or state level, NDEP also encourages you to join your State Diabetes Prevention and Control Program’s efforts to expand the reach of NDEP messages and activities.

 Why become an NDEP partner?